-- The proper access to demand and market information that can inform decisions of originators and recipients - A regulatory system that adheres to the international standards (e.g., that has achieved at least a maturity level 3 as per the WHO Benchmarking Tool45) which can ensure oversight of manufacturing activities and timely, reliable processes for achievement of marketing authorisation of new products or post-marketing changes for existing products - The availability of skilled technical and management professionals that ensure recipient companies can locally source its workforce.
+- An economic and legal governance framework that is transparent and stable providing a predictable business environment in which to operate. - A functioning capital market that provides healthy and multiple opportunities for financing operations and new investments without having to rely exclusively on the banking sector or on public grants. - A policy and legislative context that protects and incentivize innovations.
+Irrespective of the real impact on the specific vaccine manufacturing area, the protection of intellectual propriety is seen by pharmaceutical companies a fundamental factor to protect their investments. - The proper access to demand and market information that can inform decisions of originators and recipients. - A regulatory system that adheres to the international standards (e.g., that has achieved at least a maturity level 3 as per the WHO Benchmarking Tool) which can ensure oversight of manufacturing activities and timely, reliable processes for achievement of marketing authorisation of new products or post-marketing changes for existing products. - The availability of skilled technical and management professionals that ensure recipient companies can locally source its workforce.
 This aspect is especially important for vaccines due to the complex processes required to produce vaccines at-scale, and the integrity of repeatable manufacturing processes being a core component of vaccine marketing authorisation.
 Skilled professionals in vaccine manufacturing are a very scarce resource. - Clarity of economic development priorities with a focus on the health and biotechnology sectors which provide local producers with a supportive ecosystem for financing and procurement as well as a diverse and effective supplier base for equipment, production input and other materials required in the vaccine production processes.

-Figure 27: IFMPA factors considered for technology transfers
+Figure 26: IFMPA factors considered for technology transfers